 The water table is the top of the zone where groundwater saturates spaces between soil particles and cracks in rock.
 It is at this point where water pressure and atmospheric pressure are equal.
 It is important to understand how deep the water table is.

 To determine the how deep the water table is, dig a few holes 2 to 3 feet deep in the areas where you plan to plant.
 After a couple of hours, check the holes to see if water is visible.
 If there is no water in the hole, then there is no need to consider the water table when selecting plants.
 If it is water in the hole, then the site has a high water table which means you should select plants that thrive in wet environments.
-Never plant large trees in locations where the water table is 18 inches or less from the soil surface as they will develop shallow root systems making them prone to falling over during storms.
+Never plant large trees in locations where the water table is 18 inches or less from the soil surface, as they will develop shallow root systems making them prone to falling over during storms.
 The only large trees that might be appropriate for such areas are those that grow with underwater root systems like a bald cypress tree.

 Before designing for a landscape, it is important to know where all underground electric, telephone, cable, water, sewer, and gas lines are located.
 Contact your utility companies to have all such lines marked so that you know their location.

-Never plant trees over utility lines since those lines do sometimes have to be services which could result in damage to or removal of the tree.
+Never plant trees over utility lines since those lines do sometimes have to be serviced, which could result in damage to or removal of the tree.
 Since the root systems of trees are generally as large in diameter as their canopies, it is probably wise to determine the maximum diameter of the canopy at maturity for each type of tree you plan to use in the landscape, divide the diameter by two to determine the radius, and then plant the trees at least a distance equal or greater than the radius away from all underground utility lines.

 When planting around septic tanks, it is important to take even more precautions.
 Once you determine the diameter of the canopy of a mature tree, plant the tree at a distance from the septic tank equal to or greater than the mature canopy diameter.
 In other words, if a mature tree can have a canopy 30 feet in diameter, then plant the tree at least 30 feet from the septic tank to ensure the tree roots do not damage the septic tank.